substrait-io/duckdb-substrait-extension/README.md

-## The substrait integration is experimental.
-The source code is publicly available and you are free to use it under the licensing terms - but the source code is provided as-is.
-We do not have the capacity to engage with issues or pull requests from external contributors at present.
-Support for the extension is currently only available [on request.](https://duckdblabs.com/contact/)

 # Substrait - DuckDB
 Substrait - DuckDB is an extension that provides substrait support to [DuckDB](https://www.duckdb.org).
 The main goal of this extension is to support a both production and consumption of substrait query plans in DuckDB.